-- Fade In/Out: controls fade up from black at the beginning of the clip and fade to black at the end of the clip.
-Range is from 0 to 5 seconds. - Playspeed: controls the playback speed of the clip (movies only).
-Range is from paused to 4x normal speed. - In/Out Frame: sets the in and out frame points within the full length of the clip (movies only).
+Fade In/Out: controls fade up from black at the beginning of the clip and fade to black at the end of the clip.
+Range is from 0 to 5 seconds.

+- Playspeed: controls the playback speed of the clip (movies only).
+Range is from paused to 4x normal speed. - In/Out Frame: sets the in and out frame points within the full length of the clip.
 Range is from the beginning to the end of the clip, counted in frames.
-Both frame numbers and actual time values are shown beneath the sliders.
-For alternate methods of setting the in and out frame values, see below.

-- Volume: controls the volume level for the clip (movies with embedded audio tracks) when the clip is loaded into the program bus.
-Clips playing in the preview bus do not play back audio. - Set In/Out Frame: these buttons can be used to snap the in/out frame to the current preview bus playhead position, either during playback or when paused.
+Both frame numbers and actual time values are shown beneath the sliders. - Volume: controls the output level of audio when the clip is loaded into the program bus.
+Clips playing in the preview bus do not play audio.
+Range is from 0 to 200%. - Set In/Out Frame: these buttons can be used to snap the in/out frame to the current preview bus playhead position, either during playback or when paused.